Implementation Guide

 Onboarding Where is our instruction file?
 Where is our skill library?

-Retrospectives Are we growing skills or growing dependencies?
+Retrospectives Are we growing through AI, or just faster because of it?

 Architecture discussions Did we use AI to explore options, or to decide for us?